manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 **Ignore files.** The CLI and Webpack config allow us to include a list of files or paths with wildcards.

-**Hot testing.** With the known issue in Hot Reloading not working with PostCSS, unfortunately we cannot to Hot Reloading while we fix the problems.
+**Hot testing.** With the known issue in Hot Reloading not working with PostCSS, unfortunately we cannot do Hot Reloading while we fix the problems.

+{pagebreak}

 ## Webpack integration for StyleLint